 “Pywinauto recorder” records user interface actions and saves them in a Python script.
 The saved Python script can be run to replay the user interface actions previously recorded.

-“Pywinauto recorder” is a unique “record-replay” tool in the open source field because it generates reliable scripts without hard-coded coordinates thanks to Pywinauto.
+“Pywinauto recorder” is a unique inspect/record/replay tool in the open source field because it generates reliable scripts without hard-coded coordinates thanks to Pywinauto.

-Pywinauto is a library that uses accessibility technologies allowing you to automate almost any type of GUI: MFC, VB6, VCL, simple WinForms controls and most of the old legacy apps, WinForms, WPF, Store apps, Qt5, browsers.
+Pywinauto is a library that uses accessibility technologies allowing you to automate almost any type of GUI: MFC, VB6, VCL, simple WinForms controls and most of the old legacy apps, WinForms, WPF, Store apps, Qt, and browsers.

-“pywinauto_recorder.exe” is a standalone application, it’s the compiled version for Windows.
+“pywinauto_recorder.exe” is a standalone application, it’s the compiled version of “pywinauto_recorder.py” for 64-bit Windows.

-- Repeat this process performing a few actions on the user interface and when you’re done press CTRL+ALT+r to return to end recording.
+Repeat this process performing a few actions on the user interface and when you’re done press CTRL+ALT+r to end recording.

-- The generated Python script is saved in the “Record files” folder and copied in the clipboard.
+The generated Python script is saved in the “Pywinauto recorder” folder in your home folder and copied in the clipboard.

-- Two transparent icons are displayed at the top left of the screen:
+- Some transparent icons are displayed at the top left of the screen:

-- the first icon corresponds to Record/Pause mode.
+an icon corresponds to Record/Stop mode.
 Press CTRL+ALT+r to switch.

 - The main of “Pywinauto recorder” is an infinite loop where at each iteration it: